-Even if a school says they’re accredited by an official sounding organization, this so-called accreditation could be meaningless.
+Even if a school says they’re accredited by an official-sounding organization, this so-called accreditation could be meaningless.
 You want to make sure that the program is accredited by an organization that is recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation (CHEA).
-The latter provides a full list on its website.
+The latter provides a full list of accredited institutions on its website.
 Although programs may claim to be accredited by other bodies, these are typically not legitimate if not recognized by the government and CHEA.

 Avoid Programs that Seem Too Good to Be True

 Legitimate online programs have admissions and completion requirements that should be fairly similar to comparable traditional programs.
 If you can enter the school without an application process, if you’re given course credit for “life experience,” or if the school claims you can get a degree by mail in an incredibly short time, the program is typically not legitimate.
 Also, avoid those that charge a flat fee rather than having you pay for course credits as you take classes–especially if the fee seems relatively low compared to the value of the degree you expect to receive.

 The reality is if the program seems too easy, it’s probably a scam.
 Although it is possible to test out certain classes, be wary of degree programs that promise a full degree via testing and life experience.

 A fake online school’s website will sometimes have only a post office box and no legitimate street address.
 Along the same lines, the school may have moved addresses, meaning that it started in one state and then moved to another state (or two or three).
 This movement doesn’t indicate an expansion of campuses, meaning the college has campuses in several states.
 Rather, it often means that the school was shut down due to fraudulent activity, so it had to move its operations out of one state and into another.